zed-industries/zed/docs/collaboration-v1-plan.md

 * For now, `zed.dev` only supports login via GitHub.
 So this web page will redirect immediately to the first step of GitHub's [Web-application flow](https://docs.github.com/en/developers/apps/building-oauth-apps/authorizing-oauth-apps#web-application-flow).
 * When I complete the GitHub authorization process, GitHub redirects my browser to a `zed.dev` URL that includes the same `login_token` from before, providing a secret `code`.
-Zed.dev completes the Oauth flow, exchanging this `code` for a GitHub `access_token`.
+The Zed server completes the Oauth flow, exchanging this `code` for a GitHub `access_token`.
 It updates its database:
     * Creating or updating a user record for me with the given GitHub data and GitHub `access_token`
     * Marking the `login_token` as complete, and associating it with my user record.
 * In Zed, I dismiss the "Please log in" dialog.
-* Zed asks the server what happened with the login (`GET zed.dev/api/login-tokens`)
+* Zed asks the server what happened with the login (`GET zed.dev/api/login-tokens/<the-token>`)
 * The server responds with my user credentials
-* Zed stores these credentials in `~/Library/Application\ Support/Zed/auth.toml`
+* Zed stores these credentials in `~/Library/Application Support/Zed/auth.toml`

 Once Zed has my credentials, I can begin collaborating.